Local Universal Explainer (LUX) -- a rule-based explainer with factual, counterfactual and visual explanations: Local Universal Explanations

 The example of this upsampling is presented in Figure~\ref{fig:lux-oversampling}.
 It can be seen that the upsampling does not change the shape of a distribution drastically, not affecting the phantom-branches issue discussed earlier.

 The whole neighborhood selection process is governed by two main parameters: $K$, and $sigma$.
 The former defines the size of the base neighborhood $N^b$, and therefore can be used to balance between local and global explanations.
-The value of $K$ equal to 1 makes the model behave like a global explainer.
+The value of $K$ equal to 1 makes the model behave like a global explainer as it will use all of the samples from the dataset, while smaller values will focuse on fraction of the neighbourhood of an instance that is being explained.
 The latter defines the minimal size of density clusters that are formed to extend the $N^b \cup N_1$ neighborhood.
 The larger the parameter $\sigma$, the stronger the expansion of the base neighborhood.
 Similarly as in the case of the $K$ parameter, larger values of $\sigma$ make the model generate less fine-grained local explanations.

-The representative sample selection phase tries to find a balance between local and global neighborhood to select the minimal neighborhood required to generate explanations that are influenced by high-density areas of original data points, not local artificially generated masses.
-This addresses the requirement R1 (simplicity) because the neighborhood never gets more complicated than in the original data, and R3 (stability) because the process of neighborhood selection is deterministic.
+The representative sample selection phase tries to find a balance between the local and global neighborhood to select the minimal neighborhood required to generate explanations that are influenced by high-density areas of the original data points, not local artificially generated masses.
+This addresses R1 (simplicity) because the neighborhood never gets more complicated than in the original data, and R3 (consistency) because the neighborhood selection process is deterministic.

-In the following section, we will show how we modified the tree learning algorithm in order to exploit the feature-importance explanation for obtaining simpler and more consistent and stable rule-based explantions.
+In the following section, we will show how we modified the tree learning algorithm in order to exploit the feature-importance explanation for obtaining simpler, more consistent and stable rule-based explantions.